// About

 Engineer the System

-Once the direction is clear, the structure is built properly.
-Layout systems, interaction patterns, motion language, content hierarchy, responsive behavior, performance foundations, and technical architecture are developed together — not added later as patches.
-Every layer is designed to support the same experience.
+With direction set, the structure gets built once and built right.
+Layout, interaction patterns, motion, content hierarchy, responsive behaviour, performance, and the technical architecture are developed together, not bolted on later as patches.
+One system, every layer pulling the same way.

 // Phase 03